-Wear a natural history museum on your feet with these $140 slippers
+Wear a natural history museum on your feet with these $165 slippers

 The founders of Birdies, Marisa Sharkey and Bianca Gates, launched their San Francisco-based company in 2015 with $2 million seed funding led by Kirsten Green’s Forerunner Ventures.
 Gates previously led retail partnerships at Facebook and Instagram, while Sharkey worked as a management consultant at Bain & Co before getting an MBA from Wharton.

 Sharkey and Gates’s idea for Birdies was to create luxurious, comfortable slippers for wearing at home–but not just inside.
-The $140 shoes come with a rubber sole, so they can be worn outside, and interiors made of satin or faux fur, to keep your feet warm in the colder months.
+The brand’s $140 shoes come with a rubber sole, so they can be worn outside, and interiors made of satin or faux fur, to keep your feet warm in the colder months.
+The Ken Fulk version comes at the slightly higher price point of $165.
 This might seem a little indulgent, when the average pair of household slippers costs $40 (though popular LL Bean moccasins can cost as much as $95).
 But the brand has been popular among young professionals, many of whom spend several days of the week working from home and want fashionable shoes to spice up long days in the home office.

 This is the brand’s first collaboration, and it’s salient that they chose to partner with an interior designer rather than a fashion designer.
 While many fashion designers are interested in how shoes fit into a broader outfit, Fulk was interested both in the wearer, as well as the backdrop she would be wearing the slippers in.
 “I like to create very thorough narratives–or movies, as I like to call them–when I design anything,” he says.
 “With these shoes, I was thinking about the glorious home the woman would be wearing them in.”